 Here’s the kicker.
 The unscalable barrier to profitability is that it was the company that assigned the route.
 Maybe because I was new or because of a more nefarious reason, I was routinely sent to southern Delaware, what many condescending Northerners call “Slower Delaware,” to sell ice cream in a low-income neighborhood in the Dover area.
 (DE was a divided state during the US Civil War.
 Its two US senators, one member of Congress, and governor are currently all Democrats.)
 That’s 51 miles or 82 kilometers one way, in case you’re counting.
 That’s farther than Philadelphia, Jack & Jill’s hometown!

 Unfortunately, although I brought joy to many children, my work was not of a charitable nature.
-Obviously, the self-interested side of me would have preferred a route in a high-income neighborhood, say, in the northern Wilmington suburbs, where Mommy and Daddy gave their darlings money to buy whatever their little ice dream-deprived hearts and stomachs desired.
+Obviously, the self-interested side of me would have preferred a route in a high-income neighborhood, say, in the northern Wilmington suburbs, where I grew up and where Mommy and Daddy gave their darlings money to buy whatever their little ice cream-deprived hearts and stomachs desired.
 Then I could have sold the big-ticket items like ice cream sandwiches, sundae cups, and drumsticks.
 I didn’t have a trust fund to rely on, after all.
 (I was assigned to this lucrative route once, as I recall.
 Oh, happy day.)

 Wage Slavery as Destiny for Many